SchumacherFM/Anonygento/README.md

 On a Ubuntu virtual machine with standard LAMP system (php 5.3.[10|20] Suhosin) the script fails.
 Even with memory limit -1 the script will not run.
 Maybe someone can test this without Suhosin ...

 Support / Contribution
 ----------------------

-Report a bug or send me a pull request.
+Report a bug using the issue tracker or send us a pull request.

+Instead of forking I can add you as a Collaborator IF you really intend to develop on this module.
+Just ask :-)

+We work with: [A successful Git branching model](http://nvie.com/posts/a-successful-git-branching-model/) and [Semantic Versioning 2.0.0](http://semver.org/)

 Other modules for Magento
 -------------------------